Firearm Suicide Prevention & Lethal Means Safety

-- Portion out pills for a week and lock the others away.
+- Portion pills out for the week, then lock the rest away.

-- Ask your doctor or pharmacist to limit the number of refills or quantity of medication or request a blister pack.
+- Proactively ask your doctor or pharmacist to limit the number of refills or quantity of medication or request a blister pack.

-- Dispose of any medication past its expiration date, unused within the past 12 months, or no longer needed.
+- Dispose of any medication past its expiration date, unused within the last 12 months, or no longer needed.

-Visit the VA Center for Medication Safety website for more information or ask your doctor or pharmacist about options for safely storing medications or disposing of unused medications.
-To learn more about reducing the harm and risk of life-threatening opioid-related overdose and deaths among Veterans, click here.
+Visit the VA Center for Medication Safety for more information or ask your doctor or pharmacist about options for safely storing or disposing of medications.
+Medication lockboxes are available at any pharmacy.
+To learn more about how you can reduce the risk of a life-threatening opioid overdose, visit the Opioid Overdose Education & Naloxone Distribution site.